AnnaSKalinova/Exercise-repo/README.md

 # Exercise-repo
-Repo made for exercise
+This project will contain...
-This will make a conflict!
+Repository made for exercises.
-Making some changes here!
+Hello, gaain!!!